dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Delete the entry in Cell A10 to remove the Tribal Nations of the Lower Basin

 user.
-Removing will reallocate 0.95 maf of settled water rights – add 0.48 maf

-to the Arizona and 0.48 maf to California.
+Removing will assign 0.95 maf of settled water rights to Arizona and California.

 ## 1A.
 Explain cell types

-Four model cell types are defined by fill color (Table 2).
+Four model cell types are defined by fill color (Table 1b).

-**Table 2.
+**Table 1b.
 Model Cell Types**

 ![](media/d0cf234ab869f6af3f049b1c58fbe2d1.png)